 We believe that our cash and available borrowings under the Senior Credit Facility are sufficient to finance our operations and capital expenditures for the foreseeable future.
-The Company considers the portion of the Senior Credit Facility payable within the next twelve-month period of \$60.0 million as a current liability.
+There is no portion of the Senior Credit Facility payable within the next twelve-month period.
+Our future capital requirements will depend on many factors, including the growth of our business, the timing and introduction of new products and investments, strategic plans and acquisitions, among others.
+Additional sources of liquidity available to us include short term borrowings and the issuance of long term debt and equity securities.